 An awkward phone call will be nothing for you after living in a country full of people that don't speak the same language as you.
 You'll gain so much independence and confidence during your semester that you'll be set for college.

-Part of being an adult is being good with your money.
+Part of being an adult is understanding how to be responsible financially.
 While in college or living abroad, you will be responsible for your spending habits.
-Learning to manage your money while on ILP is a lot easier because you don't have to think about things like rent, food, etc. You will learn to budget your spending money so that it stretches far enough for you to go on all those awesome vacations while still having some extra money to go shopping with.
+Learning to manage your money while on on a semester abroad with ILP is a lot easier because you don't have to think about things like rent, food, etc. You will learn to budget your spending money so that it stretches far enough for you to go on all those awesome vacations while still having some extra money to go shopping with.
 It will also teach you how to travel on a budget.

 Interested in volunteering with the International Language Programs?
 Click below to read some FAQ and get more info!